GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/providers.rst

 The data provider acts as a hierarchical data storage.
 At the **top level**, it
 contains:

-* A sequence of "extensions", which are typically science objects (for a FITS file, this would typically be an Image HDU representing an exposure).
+* A sequence of "extensions", representing individual data planes and their associated metadata, likely to represent separate detectors or amplifiers.
 One can access these extensions by index (eg. ``ad[5]``).
 Indexing starts at 0, following Python's convention.
 * Global objects like masks or tables affecting all the extensions.